CSB Off-Campus Selection Process:

 - Students who are over the age of 23 on the first day of fall semester or who have attended 8 or more semesters as a full time college student

-- Students doing internships, clinical or student teaching more than 20 miles from campus
+- Students doing internships, clinical or student teaching more than 30 miles from campus in the Fall - must be able to provide documentation of assigment at time of request if based upon this criteria.

 - Students with a medical condition that cannot be accommodated on campus provided that documentation from health care professional is submitted to support the request